Do you like short stories?

 - If you like this story why not share a ‘like’ on Twitter <@TrevorNStubbs> or Facebook <Trevor-Stubbs>.
 Thanks.

 These next two stories form a pair.
 It shows how important grandparents are, and how important it is that they should listen to the changing times in which their grandchildren are living.
 Children are not made for their parents and grandparents, rather their parents and grandparents are there for them.

-By the way a “boîte à bijoux” is a jewelry box while a “poubelle” (you’ve guessed it) is a dustbin!
+By the way a “boîte à bijoux” is a jewellery box while a “poubelle” (you’ve guessed it) is a dustbin!

 Debbie’s Letter to Mami

 But, coming back to this letter.
 I have to write to Mami to thank her for the broach she sent me for my birthday.
-It’s an ugly bronze caste of Marianne and the words, Liberté, Égalité and Fraternité.
+It’s an ugly bronze caste of Marianne (she a kind of goddess that stands for all things French) and the words, Liberté, Égalité and Fraternité.
 Does Mami think I’m ever going to wear it?!
 Some hopes.
 The thing is, I have to write in French.
 I ask you?
 How many kids of thirteen outside France have to do this?
 I begin, as always, “Chère Mami.
 Je t’écris pour te remercier pour ton cadeau formidable.
 Il prendra la place d’honneur dans ma boîte à bijoux…” poubelle more like!

 Louise’s Letter to Mami